alex-lapkouski/kraken_playwright/README.md

 I've also added some API tests just for POC.

 **SIDE NOTE:**
-In the assessment it says that _Attempt login with a wrong password → expect HTTP 401 / error message_ But actually it returns _422_, so the 2 API tests that are failing  - it's expected.
+In the assessment it says that _Attempt login with a wrong password → expect HTTP 401 / error message_.
+But the actual error is _422_, so the 2 API tests that are failing  - it's expected.

 **Prerequisites**
 Before running the tests, ensure the following are installed on your system: